jamielsharief/chronos/README.md

 >

 Backup directory
-> /backups
+> /backups/crm

 [ OK ] chronos.json saved
 ```

-> If you are installing on a server with multiple applications, then it could be be a good idea to setup a backup folder for each application , e.g. /backups/crm, /backups/helpdesk
+If you are installing on a server with multiple applications, then it could be be a good idea to setup a folder within your backup folder for each application , e.g. `/backups/crm`, `/backups/helpdesk`

 To create backups